BioinformaticsSTU/OmicsARules/README.md

 Maxlen means the maximum size of the rule, and minlen means the minimum size of the rule, that is LHS plus RHS.

-## What is lamda?
+## What is lamda3?

-Lamda is a new measure to indicates the significance and interest of rules.
+Lamda3 is a new measure to indicates the significance and interest of rules.
 This measure not only use binary data, but also continuous variables to overcome the shortcoming of loss of information that other association rules mining algorithms(ARM) used to have.

 <img src="img/LAMDA.png"  width="800" height="900" />